Tight Bound for Estimating Expectation Values from a System of Linear Equations: Discussion

 To close, we discuss the implications of our algorithm for B-SLEP.
 Most importantly, the query complexity of our algorithm proves that our lower bound for queries to $M$ for B-SLEP is tight up to a constant prefactor.
-Our algorithm for B-SLEP builds on our algorithm for B-EVHM.
-Previous quantum algorithms for estimating the expectation value of a Hermitian matrix either apply only to a restricted class of such matrices, or do not achieve $\mathcal O(1/\epsilon)$ query complexity.
-Our algorithm applies to all block-encoded matrices and simultaneously achieves optimal $\Theta(1/\epsilon)$ scaling for queries to $M$.
-Our algorithm for B-EVHM can be used to compute the expectation value of a smooth function of a Hermitian matrix by combining our algorithm with existing quantum algorithms for matrix arithmetic \cite{LC19,CGJ19,CSTWZ2019}.
+Our algorithm for B-SLEP builds on the algorithm for B-EVHM in Ref.~\cite{Ral2020}.
 Our algorithm for B-SLEP also achieves linear scaling with respect to $\alpha_M$ for queries to $M$, which is optimal, and saturates the constraint on queries to $A$ given by Theorem~\ref{lem:HHLlowerbound} up to logarithmic factors.
-A reformulation of amplitude estimation~\cite{KOS07} is the key piece in achieving the aforementioned optimal or near-optimal scalings.
+Our algorithm for B-SLEP can be used to compute the expectation value of a smooth function of a Hermitian matrix with respect to the solution vector $\bm{x}$ by combining our algorithm with existing quantum algorithms for matrix arithmetic \cite{LC19,CGJ19,CSTWZ2019}.
 Finally, our algorithm for S-EVHM shows that our lower bound for the same problem is tight.
 This algorithm can be used as a subroutine along with Lemma~\ref{lem:block encoding sparse access} to construct an algorithm for SLEP in the sparse-access setting with optimal queries to $M$, although we do not detail this algorithm in our paper.